rollthecloudinc/quell/README.md

 ![Panels UI](https://smeskey-github-prod.s3.amazonaws.com/projects/druid/github/panels_content_editor_abcd.png)

 Highly inspired by Drupal panels.
 The Druid editor provides a suite of extensible authoring capabilities.

+* Markdown and HTML content
+* Query APIs for data
+* Upload media assets
+* Extend with custom external JavaScript
+* Form building and data storage

 The examples provided below is a small subset of the editors capabilities.